 Bubble sorts provide a simple way in which you can sort a list of data.
 They can be used to sort data in either ascending or descending order.

 This algorithm is most commonly used when you need to sort a small list.
-It’s also a good introduction to sorting algorithms that you can use before you learn about more advanced methods of sorting, such as an insertion sort.
+Bubble sorts are a good introduction to sorting algorithms.
+You can use them to help familiarize yourself with algorithms before you learn about more advanced methods of sorting, such as an insertion sort.